 Dr William Stevenson is known for his work with arrhythmias and developing novel mapping methods and innovative ablation techniques.
-In 2017, he moved to Vanderbilt University, in Nashville, TN, after over 2 decades at the Brigham and Women’s Hospital (BWH), in Boston where he served as director of the clinical cardiology electrophysiology (EP) programme and professor of medicine at Harvard Medical School.
+In 2017, he moved to Vanderbilt University, in Nashville, after more than two decades at the Brigham and Women’s Hospital in Boston, where he served as director of the clinical cardiology electrophysiology programme and professor of medicine at Harvard Medical School.

-Dr Stevenson clinical interests include diagnosis and treatment of cardiac arrhythmias with a particular focus on the use of catheter ablation to treat ventricular tachycardia, atrial fibrillation, and supraventricular tachycardias.
-With a clinical practice focusing on difficult to manage arrhythmias, Boston Magazine named Dr Stevenson a top cardiologist.
+Dr Stevenson's clinical interests include the diagnosis and treatment of cardiac arrhythmias, with a particular focus on the use of catheter ablation to treat ventricular tachycardia, atrial fibrillation and supraventricular tachycardias.
+With a clinical practice focusing on difficult-to-manage arrhythmias, Boston Magazine named Dr Stevenson a top cardiologist.

 His methods of cardiac mapping to guide catheter ablation are widely used.
 He has published over 300 articles and chapters.
 He has provided post-doctoral training to over 50 fellows in cardiac electrophysiology.
 He is a recipient of the 2012 Michel Mirowski Award for Excellence in Clinical Cardiology and Electrophysiology.
-He is past president of the Cardiac Electrophysiology Society and the founding editor of Circulation: Arrhythmia and Electrophysiology of the American Heart Association.
+He is past president of the Cardiac Electrophysiology Society and the founding editor of Circulation: Arrhythmia and Electrophysiology.

 Non-invasive Cardiac Radiation for Ablation of Ventricular Tachycardia: a New Therapeutic Paradigm...